jsun04/Ramen-ratings/README.md

 3. It is also nice to know if different style of ramen can also affect the ratings.

 To get a better understanding of those SMART questions above, we would like to apply hypothesis tests and simple linear regression models to to accomplish this task.
+As for the sofewares we used to accomplish this project, our team decided to use both RStudio and Tableau to do all the analysis.

 # 2.Exploritory Data Analysis